Not all marriages last forever. In fact, just about half of all marriages end in divorce.

 For example, you may find it easier to divorce your spouse than to divorce your creditors.
 That’s because no matter what you and your former spouse have agreed to, and even if you have a divorce decree in hand, you have a contract with your credit card issuers.
 You are the person who is legally responsible for paying off any outstanding balances on your credit cards.

-A divorce decree won’t change the contract on the debt, which means the original account holder will retain their responsibility as far as the creditor is concerned.
-If your spouse refuses to pay the assigned debt, the credit card issuer may come after you and they are legally in their right to do so.
+A divorce decree won’t change the contract on the debt.
+This means the original account holder will retain their responsibility as far as the creditor is concerned.
+If your spouse refuses to pay the assigned debt, this can ultimately ruin your credit score.
+The credit card issuer may come after you.
+And they are legally in their right to do so.

-“Even if the husband agrees to take the Visa and the wife agrees to take the Mastercard, that agreement doesn’t bind the credit card companies,” says Joni Berner, a divorce lawyer in Philadelphia.
+“Even if the husband agrees to take the American Express and the wife agrees to take the Discover, that agreement doesn’t bind the credit card companies,” says divorce lawyer, Joni Berner.

 Un-Joining Credit Accounts